tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cam_user.html.markdown

 The following arguments are supported:

-* `name` - (Required, ForceNew) Name of the CAM user.
+* `name` - (Required, String, ForceNew) Name of the CAM user.
-* `console_login` - (Optional) Indicate whether the CAM user can login to the web console or not.
+* `console_login` - (Optional, Bool) Indicate whether the CAM user can login to the web console or not.
-* `country_code` - (Optional) Country code of the phone number, for example: '86'.
+* `country_code` - (Optional, String) Country code of the phone number, for example: '86'.
-* `email` - (Optional) Email of the CAM user.
+* `email` - (Optional, String) Email of the CAM user.
-* `force_delete` - (Optional) Indicate whether to force deletes the CAM user.
+* `force_delete` - (Optional, Bool) Indicate whether to force deletes the CAM user.
 If set false, the API secret key will be checked and failed when exists; otherwise the user will be deleted directly.
 Default is false.
-* `need_reset_password` - (Optional) Indicate whether the CAM user need to reset the password when first logins.
+* `need_reset_password` - (Optional, Bool) Indicate whether the CAM user need to reset the password when first logins.
-* `password` - (Optional) The password of the CAM user.
+* `password` - (Optional, String) The password of the CAM user.
 Password should be at least 8 characters and no more than 32 characters, includes uppercase letters, lowercase letters, numbers and special characters.
 Only required when `console_login` is true.
 If not set, a random password will be automatically generated.
-* `phone_num` - (Optional) Phone number of the CAM user.
+* `phone_num` - (Optional, String) Phone number of the CAM user.
-* `remark` - (Optional) Remark of the CAM user.
+* `remark` - (Optional, String) Remark of the CAM user.
-* `tags` - (Optional) A list of tags used to associate different resources.
+* `tags` - (Optional, Map) A list of tags used to associate different resources.
-* `use_api` - (Optional) Indicate whether to generate the API secret key or not.
+* `use_api` - (Optional, Bool) Indicate whether to generate the API secret key or not.

 ## Attributes Reference